 Peter Mark Roget George Square Edinburgh

 Peter Mark Roget was born in 1779 He studied at Edinburgh University Medical School and graduated in 1798.
 He was a brilliant doctor and published papers on tuberculosis and the effects of nitrous oxide as an anaesthetic.
 At the age of 34 in 1814 he invented the slide rule which was used by students in schools and Universities for many years.
 He is best known for ‘Roget’s Thesaurus of English Words and Phrases’, the thesaurus was published in 1852.
-Petr Roget died in 1869 aged 90.
+Peter Roget died in 1869 aged 90.

 Eric Henry Liddell Missionary and Olympian George Square Edinburgh

 Eric Henry Liddell was born in China in 1902 a son of a missionary.
 Eric Liddell was educated in a boarding school in Blackheath and spent his childhood there will his parents were in China.
 At the age of 18 he enrolled in Edinburgh University were his brother was already studying.
 Eric Liddell lived for a short time in Gillespie Crescent before moving to a house in Merchiston Place.
 While in Edinburgh he lived firstly in Gillespie Crescent before moving to Merchiston Crescent.
 He was a very good athlete and played Rugby and took part in track events for both the University and Scotland.
 He took part in the Paris Olympics and won a Gold in the 400 and a bronze in the 200.
 After graduating from Edinburgh University he returned to China and his last years he was interned in Weihsien prison camp which was a Japanese- internment camp created during World War II to hold civilians of Allied countries living in North China where he died.
 The Eric Liddell Centre at Holy Corner in Edinburgh is where Eric Liddell attended Church.